 Our admission staff is also happy to answer your questions about PSEO and Early College.
 Please contact an Early College/PSEO admission counselor for a personal appointment by phone or in-person.

-Once your student is admitted, the student services staff works with your student to answer questions and encourage their success.
+Once your student is admitted, the student services staff can work with your student to answer questions and encourage their success.
 An academic advisor will help your student each semester to make a plan that will fit for a variety of post-high-school options.
 We also encourage your student to set up meetings with other colleges that he or she is interested in to learn about what classes they require.

 Additionally, the academic advisor should be consulted if the student is experiencing challenges.
-The deadlines below are important to keep in mind if changing or withdrawing from courses is being considered; we encourage your student to always consult first with the academic advisor before making any course change decisions.
+The deadlines above are important to keep in mind if changing or withdrawing from courses is being considered; we encourage your student to always consult first with the academic advisor before making any course change decisions.

 Northwestern’s online PSEO and Early College programs require students to have internet access to complete their courses.
 Our courses consist of online video lectures and readings as well as a book, depending on the course.
 Students have a professor to answer questions just like any other class.
 Our courses are offered in either an Independent Study or Learning Group format.